stacks-network/docs/_develop/zero_to_dapp_4.md

 {% include payout-appmining.md %}

-You area going to make a practice submission using the Animal Kingdom sample.
+You are going to make a practice submission using the Animal Kingdom sample.

 ## Submit your Animal Kingdom to App.co